HelpWithDIY HelpWithDIY HelpWithDIY

 Rosemary vs. Evergreen Fog (SW 9130)

 Think of Evergreen Fog as Rosemary’s lighter cousin.
-While both colors work well on homes, they create different effects:
+While both paint colors work well on homes, they create different effects:

 • Evergreen Fog feels softer and more subtle, like morning mist in a garden